-Ever come across an adventure term that just had you flummoxed?
-You and me both friend.
-Welcome to the Adventure Dictionary where all your adventure jargon needs are lovingly taken care of.
+Ever come across an adventure term that had you flummoxed?
+You and me both.
+Welcome to the Adventure Dictionary where I break down that adventure jargon so that you can use it in your daily lingo.

 A Scottish mountain over 914m high so named after the man who first chartered them, Sir Hugh Munro.
 There are 282 in total with Ben Nevis being the tallest (1,345m).